Police box: In Doctor Who

 The BBC science-fiction television series Doctor Who features a time machine, the TARDIS, disguised as a Mackenzie Trench-style police box.
-In the show, although a TARDIS is normally capable of disguising itself to blend in with its surroundings, the ship's "chameleon circuit" broke down in England in 1963, and left the TARDIS seen most often in the show stuck as a police box, except for a brief period in one adventure seen in 1985.
-Doctor Who was originally broadcast from 1963 to 1989; as police boxes were phased out in the 1970s, over time the image of the blue police box became associated as much with Doctor Who as with the police.
+As police boxes were phased out in the 1970s, over time the image of the blue police box became associated as much with Doctor Who as with the police.
 In 1996, the BBC applied for a trademark to use the blue police box design in merchandising associated with Doctor Who.
 In 1998, the Metropolitan Police filed an objection to the trademark claim, maintaining that they owned the rights to the police box image.
 In 2002, the Patent Office ruled in favour of the BBC, arguing that there was no evidence that the Metropolitan Police—or any other police force—had ever registered the image as a trademark.
 In addition, the BBC had been selling merchandise based on the image for over three decades without complaint by the police.
 The series was revived in 2005, and the police box continues to feature prominently in almost every episode.

-Although the dimensions and colour of the TARDIS used in the series have changed many times, none of the BBC props has been a faithful replica of the original MacKenzie Trench model.
-This has been explained within the context of the show that chameleon circuits tend to display a bit of "drift" if left in the same setting for too long, and in any case the circuit of the Doctor's TARDIS is malfunctioning.
-This was acknowledged in the episode "Twice Upon a Time" which had the Twelfth Doctor meet the First Doctor, and had the original incarnation and Bill Potts point out the visible differences between the modern and original TARDISes.